netzkolchose/django-computedfields/docs/manual.rst

     `bulk_update`), for `fast_update` higher values in 10000 to 100k are still reasonable,
     if RAM usage is no concern.
 If not explicitly set in `settings.py` the default value will be set to 100 for `bulk_update` and 10000 for `fast_update`.
-    This setting might be further restricted by certain database adapters.
+    The batch size might be further restricted by certain database adapters.

 - ``COMPUTEDFIELDS_FASTUPDATE`` (Beta)
     Set this to ``True`` to use `fast_update` from  :mod:`django-fast-update` instead of